 Salon magazine recently featured an article about the forthcoming Oscar-winner Alex Gibney’s explosive new HBO documentary “Going Clear: Scientology and the Prison of Belief.”
 I encourage my readers to view the article and the documentary about this horrific cult.
-It saddens me that life’s difficulties compel some people to turn to nonsense for comfort.
-And it makes me sad that that people exploit others who are having trouble.
+It saddens me that life’s difficulties compel some people to turn to such nonsense for comfort.
+And it makes me sad that people exploit others who are having trouble.

 “If the way which, as I have shown, leads hither seem very difficult, it can nevertheless be found.
 It must indeed be difficult, since it is so seldom discovered, for if salvation lay ready to hand and could be discovered without great labour, how could it be possible that it should be neglected almost by everybody ?
 But all noble things are as difficult as they are rare.”

 1 thought on “The Origin of Scientology”

 I have seen this video previously.
 It really is worth watching; I encourage other readers to take the time.